DarkSeraphim/PocketServer/README.md

 ## How can I help?

-We're attempting to tag as many incomplete files with `TODO` comments so that we can easily find them.
+We're attempting to tag as many incomplete files as possible with `TODO` comments so that we can easily find them.
 If you'd like to help reduce the number of things we have to do then we'd be more than happy to accept your contributions!
 Find out what you can help with [here](https://github.com/TheLightMC/PocketServer/search?utf8=%E2%9C%93&q=TODO)!

 **Note**: If you're looking to make changes in a file that's actively being updated you may wish to open an issue before doing any work, just to be on the safe side!